 Staff from Ocean Bay Development Corporation and St. John’s Episcopal Hospital also participated in the event, part of an ongoing series at Addabbo Family Health Center to help patients living with chronic conditions.
 The Addabbo Family Health Center is launching more initiatives to provide the LGBT+ community and all patients with resources and information needed to reach health care goals.

-“This is only the beginning,” Dr. Hill said.
+“This is only the beginning,” The Chief Executive Officer said.
 “The Addabbo Family Health Center will also host a block party for the LGBT community on Saturday, July 13.
 Participants can expect giveaways, refreshments, music, free HIV and Hep C testing and more information on PrEP, a prevention medication to help people contracting HIV.“

 To join the Center’s next public health event or for information about HIV testing and PrEP, please call the Joseph P. Addabbo Family Health Center Special Care Department at 718-945-7150, ext.
 3225.